Crates.io | mavspec |

 Install as a Cargo dependency.

-Since you probably want to generate code as a part of you build sequence, we suggest to also add MAVSpec as a build dependency.
+In case you want to generate code as a part of you build sequence, we suggest to also add MAVSpec as a build dependency.

 cargo add --build mavspec --featurs generators